Anaphylaxis is an acute, potentially fatal reaction of the multi-organ system caused by releasing chemical mediators from Mastocytes and Basophils.

-The first priority in the physical examination should be to assess the respiratory tract, respiration, circulation and the adequacy of the patient’s activity (eg, alertness, orientation, coherence of thought).
+The priority in the physical examination should be to assess the respiratory tract, respiration, circulation, and the adequacy of the patient’s activity (e.g., alertness, orientation, coherence of thought).

 The test may reveal the following findings:

-- General appearance and vital signs: they vary according to the severity of the anaphylactic episode and the system (s) of affected organs; Patients are generally restless and anxious.
+- General appearance and vital signs vary according to the severity of the anaphylactic episode and the system (s) of affected organs; Patients are generally restless and anxious.

-- Respiratory findings: Severe angioedema of the tongue and lips; tachypnea; stridor or severe hunger for air; loss of voice, hoarseness and / or dysphonia; wheezing
+- Respiratory findings: Severe angioedema of the tongue and lips; tachypnea; stridor or severe hunger for air; loss of voice, hoarseness, and dysphonia; wheezing

 - Cardiovascular: tachycardia, hypotension; Cardiovascular collapse and shock can occur immediately, without any other finding.

-- Neurological: depressed level of consciousness or can be agitated and / or combative.
+- Neurological: depressed level of consciousness or can be agitated and combative.

-- Dermatological: the classic cutaneous manifestation is urticaria (that is to say, urticaria) in any part of the body; Angioedema (soft tissue swelling); generalized erythema (full body) (or flushing) without urticaria or angioedema.
+- Dermatological: the classic cutaneous manifestation is urticaria (that is to say, urticaria) in any part of the body; Angioedema (soft tissue swelling); generalized erythema (whole-body) (or flushing) without urticaria or angioedema.

-Laboratory studies are usually not necessary and are rarely useful.
+Laboratory studies are usually not necessary and are rarely helpful.

-However, if the diagnosis is not clear, especially with a recurrent syndrome, or if other diseases should be excluded, the following laboratory studies can be ordered in specific situations:
+However, if the diagnosis is not precise, especially with a recurrent syndrome, or if other diseases should be excluded, the following laboratory studies can be ordered in specific situations:

 - Serum tryptase may help confirm the diagnosis of Anaphylaxis.

-Skin tests, immunoglobulin E (IgE) tests, in vitro or both may be used to determine the stimulus that causes the anaphylactic reaction.
+Skin tests, immunoglobulin E (IgE) tests, in vitro, or both may determine the stimulus that causes the anaphylactic reaction.
 Such studies may include the following:

 - Allergy test (s) to food.